AngelosDid/AResCoN/README.md

 * Please use the Fiji/ImageJ version provided in this repository.
 Do not update Fiji.

-* An installation of AutoHotKeysUX is necessary.
+* An installation of AutoHotKeysUX is necessary (https://www.autohotkey.com/  v2 and not the depracated one)

 ## Step 0 (Getting ready)